Is the Government Facing a Shutdown? Latest Updates from Congress

 • Debt Ceiling Debates: Although the debt ceiling itself is separate from the budget process, debates over raising it have sometimes led to government shutdowns when an agreement could not be reached.

-Democrats have opposed the measure, pointing out that it is already illegal for non-citizens to vote in U.S. federal elections and that independent studies show no evidence of widespread illegal voting.
-They also argued that the bill could discourage Americans from voting, as many lack easy access to passports or birth certificates.
+Johnson, under pressure from Trump and right-wing members, proposed the plan despite opposition from Democrats.
+Democrats pointed out that it is already illegal for non-citizens to vote in U.S. federal elections and cited studies showing no evidence of widespread illegal voting.
+Critics also argued that the bill could deter some Americans from voting due to limited access to documents like passports or birth certificates.

-“If Speaker Johnson drives House Republicans down this highly partisan path, the odds of a shutdown go way up, and Americans will know that the responsibility for a shutdown will be on the House Republicans’ hands,” Senate Majority Leader Chuck Schumer (D-N.Y.), and Senate Appropriations Committee Chair Patty Murray (D-Wash.), said in a joint statement on Friday following the bill’s release.
+Schumer and Senate Appropriations Committee Chair Patty Murray (D-Wash.) issued a joint statement earlier in September, warning, “If Speaker Johnson drives House Republicans down this highly partisan path, the odds of a shutdown go way up, and Americans will know that the responsibility for a shutdown will be on the House Republicans’ hands.”

 What Does the Shutdown Affect?